MJVL/ArrayWriter/README.md

 # ArrayWriter
 Simple JavaScript class that writes the contents of an array to a webpage between specified tags.

+This project was made to learn basic JavaScript and documentation practices.
+I would recommend using JQuery rather than base JavaScript.
 ## Documentation

 <a name="ArrayWriter"></a>